-The Charles and Salome Reymann Foundation, believes that all developmentally disabled individuals should develop their talents to their full potential and enjoy a life that is as independent as possible.
+The Charles and Salome Reymann Foundation, believes that all individuals with disabilities should develop their talents to their full potential and enjoy a life that is as independent as possible.

 The Charles and Salome Foundation: Family Roots in Greater Akron

 The Foundation was established by descendants of Charles and Salome Reymann.
 Charles and Salome were immigrants from Alsace-Lorraine who individually arrived in the United States.